joomla/Manual/docs/using-core-functions/quicktasklink.md

 Quicktask Link and Icon
 =======================

-In general, a component has has one or more links to its views.They are defined in the manifest file and is added int othe menu during installation.
+In general, a component has has one or more links to its views.They are defined in the manifest file and is added into the menu during installation.

 ```xml title="A link to your component "
 <administration>